Immigration & Nationality Law.

 - EEA registration/residence permits/permanent residence cards and appeals

-- EEA spouse/dependants/non EEA dependants certificate of residence/permanent residence cards and appeals
+- EEA spouse/dependants/non EEA dependants registration certificate/permanent residence cards and appeals

 - All PBS entry clearance applications